rikhuijzer/blog/posts/entr.md

 title = "Entr"
 published = "29 October 2019"
-tags = ["shortcut", "compile", "run"]
+tags = ["shortcut", "compile", "run"] rss = "A tool for executing commands automatically upon file changes."
 +++

 Having a compile and run shortcut seems like the most basic requirement for a developer.